ValerishGit/product-catalog-linnovate/README.md

 ## Things to be done to improve upon the project

-In real life application, it would have been better to devide the reviews and products in the database
+In real life application, it would have been better to devide the reviews and products in the database Reviews Table that has a productID field pointing to the product

-Products Table
-Reviews Table that has a productID field pointing to the product this approach is better for bigger projects with alot of reviews